As with every other body part, testicle size varies from person to person, often with little or no effect on health.

 - secreting the male hormone testosterone, which is important in the development of male physical characteristics and sex drive

-Since sperm is produced in your testicles, you may produce less sperm than average if you have smaller balls.
+Since sperm is produced in your testicles, you may produce less sperm than average if you have smaller testicles.
 About 80 percent of a testicle’s volume is comprised of the seminiferous tubules, the tube-like structures that create sperm cells.

 In a 2014 study published in the African Journal of Urology, researchers found that smaller testicle size corresponded to reduced sperm density.